Mikejo5000/vsts-docs-pr/docs/git/concepts/pull-request-status.md

 See the REST API examples for posting status [on an iteration](https://docs.microsoft.com/en-us/rest/api/vsts/git/pull%20request%20statuses/create#on_iteration) and [on a pull request](https://docs.microsoft.com/en-us/rest/api/vsts/git/pull%20request%20statuses/create#on_pull_request).

+## Status policy

+Using status alone, details from an external service can be provided to users within the PR experience.
+Sometimes, sharing information about a PR is all that is necessary, but in other cases PRs should be blocked from merging until requirements are met.
+Like the in-box policies, the **Status policy** provides a way for external services to block PR completion until requirements are met.

+Status policies are configured just like other [branch policies](../branch-policies.md).
+When adding a new status policy, the **name** of the status policy must be entered.
+This requires that a status of `succeeded` with the `context.name` matching the selected name must be present to complete PRs.
+An **Authorized account** can also be selected to require that a specific account has the authority to post status that will approve the policy.

 ### Policy applicability

 Status policies can be conditionally required by using the **Policy applicability** options.